hopetambala/SI664-docs/install/mac-brew_python_django_mysql-install.md

   Applying sessions.0001_initial...
 OK
 ```

-### 12.3 Create a Django superuser account
+### Create a Django superuser account
-With the Django Polls app and MySQL connected you will need to (re)create the superuser account
-in order to access the Django administration site.
+Create a Django superuser account in order to access the Django administration site.
 Provide a username, email address, and password:

 ```commandline
 (venv) $ python manage.py createsuperuser